 The OHS Act sets standards for the protection of workers throughout the province.
 Employers are obligated to ensure, as far as is reasonably practicable, the health and safety of workers on the site.
 Workers have an obligation to work safely and cooperate with their employer to keep the workplace safe.

 Alberta is the only province where OHS legislation does not apply to farms and ranches.
 By ensuring farm and ranch workers are subject to OHS legislation, we can work to prevent and learn from farm and ranch incidents that can result in death or injury.

-While basic safety standards came into effect January 1, consultations to develop and finalize the detailed technical rules for farms and ranches will take place over the next 18-24 months.
+While basic safety standards came into effect January 1, consultations to develop and finalize the detailed technical rules for farms and ranches are underway.
 The unique aspects of the industry will be considered as these regulations are developed.

 Farms and ranches with at least one waged, non-family worker will be covered by the basic safety standards set out in the OHS Act, and the appropriate technical rules once they are developed.
 OHS standards will only apply to an operation if a paid worker is present on the farm or ranch, and then only to those waged individuals.

 Family members of the owner of a farm or ranch operation are explicitly excluded from the application of OHS.
 Family and friends can continue contributing to farming operations as they always have, and neighbours can still volunteer to help each other out.